What’s new in Slack: Channel manager role, increased accessibility and more

 Unlock access and information to facilitate work

-Bringing work out of email and into Slack helps eliminate silos and create more visibility across your organisation.
-Our data shows that organisations that work in Slack see a 26% increase in remote employee productivity and 30% faster decision-making (Source: Salesforce research, ‘FY23 Customer Success Metrics’, 2022).
+Bringing work out of email and into Slack helps eliminate silos and create more visibility across your organization.
+Our data shows that organizations that work in Slack see a 26% increase in remote employee productivity and 30% faster decision-making (Source: Salesforce research, “FY23 Customer Success Metrics,” 2022).
 Whether you work from home, in the office or a bit of both, these features make it easier to work from anywhere.

 Seamlessly loop others into the conversation